Increase Your Registration Rate and Build Your Following

 Make it Obvious

 You’ve set your intentions.
 Now, you need to make any button or link copy obvious.
-If the registration button states, “Invest in yourself, folks."
-This isn’t obvious enough.
 If you want an audience member to take action, make the call clear and let your personality shine elsewhere.
 These are the places you want to make your copy simple:

 - Your CTA button